Łąg

-The village has a population of 1,135.

 History

 Łąg was a royal village of the Polish Crown, administratively located in the Tuchola County in the Pomeranian Voivodeship.

-In 1904 a local branch of the "Sokół" Polish Gymnastic Society was founded in the village.
+In 1904, a local branch of the "Sokół" Polish Gymnastic Society was founded in the village.

 During the German occupation of Poland (World War II), in 1942, the Germans carried out expulsions of Poles, who were initially held in the Potulice concentration camp, and then some were deported to forced labour in Germany, while their farms were handed over to German colonists as part of the Lebensraum policy.